den-sq/ouroboros/README.md

 ## Running the App in Development Mode

 In the Electron VSCode window, run `npm run dev` to start the Electron app.

-In the Python VSCode window, run `ouroboros-server` to start the server.

-These two components should automatically talk to each other, and the server connection component in the app should indicate this.
+This will start the main server in the background in a Docker container.

+The initial Docker build may take up to a minute, but after that it should only take a second or so.